azleslie/Data101/README.md

 **Data101.html** This .html file is best for viewing the workshop or following along outside of an R or RStudio environment; it contains all code as well as sample outputs and figures.
 [Click here to view in-browser without downloading.](https://htmlpreview.github.io/?https://github.com/azleslie/Data101/blob/master/Data101.html)

-**transaction.csv** and **book.csv** Default sample data from the from the [What Middletown Read Project](https://lib.bsu.edu/wmr/) used in the workshop - though users are encouraged to use their own data saved in .csv format.
+**transaction.csv** and **book.csv** Default sample data from the from the [What Middletown Read Project](https://lib.bsu.edu/wmr/) used in the workshop - though users are welcome to use their own data saved in .csv format.
 Downloadable from the What Middletown Read Project website [with a blank advanced search](https://lib.bsu.edu/wmr/search.php#advanced).